apichlkostner/CarND-PID-Control-Project/README.md

 Since no car model is used there is also no additional feed forward control.
 So in curves the CTE increases directly with the change of the trajectory.

+## PID controller

+A PID controller is used to minimize the difference between the setpoint and the current measured value:

+error `e(t) = (setpoint - measurement(t))`

+To do this the controller can set a control variable (actuator).
+This is done using three term which depend on the error directly (proportional term), the derivative of the error (derivative term) and the integral of the error (integral term).

+`u(t) = K_p * e(t) + K_d * (e(t) - e(t-1)) * delta_t + K_i * sum(e(t') * delta_t)`

+In our case the process variable is the position of the car relative to the optimal trajectory.
+The control variable is the steering angle.

+1) Proportional term: if the distance between the setpoint and the measurement is larger, the proportional term also becomes larger.
+The proportional term sets the steering angle to zero when the target position is reached.
+Since the steering angle changed before the car's heading the car trajectory will overshoot the target position and the trajectory will oscillate.

+2) Derivative term: is proportional to the change of the error.
+When the error decreases it reduces the control variable and damps the oscillations from the proportional term.
+When the error increases suddenly it generates a strong response against it.
+It is sensitive against high frequency noise of the sensors which can generate high derivatives.

+3) Integral term: is proportional to the sum of the previous errors.
+It compensates drift of the system.
+If K_i is too high it will generate oscillations since the integrated error remains high when the setpoint is reached.

+For most applications the P and I terms are most important for a stable control.
+The derivative term should be relatively small since it's sensitive to noise.

+In out case we have a different behavior.
+There is no drift and the proportional term alone is enough to bring the system to the setpoint.
+So K_i can be small.
+And since the car's trajectory includes curves which are not modelled with a feed forward term we need a high derivative term to follow the target trajectory in curves.

 ## Solution

 ### Manual parameter initialization